Carbon-Twelve-C12/supernova/fuzz/README.md

 # Supernova Fuzzing Infrastructure

-This directory contains the AFL++ fuzzing infrastructure for the Supernova blockchain, implementing the comprehensive security testing requirements from Section 11.1 of the Security Audit Framework.
+This directory contains the AFL++ fuzzing infrastructure for the Supernova blockchain, implementing the comprehensive security testing requirements

 ## Overview